dsmith73/slack-weather-bot/README.md

 2. slackweatherbot takes the zip parameter and assuming a valid openweather.org API key and a valid zip code, gets the current conditions for that zip, formats it and sends it to you on Slack

 ##### notes
-1. i put all my Slack bots up in Google Compute Engine, so this code is slightly different than if you want to self-host.
+1. i put all my Slack bots up in Google App Engine, so this code is slightly different than if you want to self-host.
 2. this is just a v0.1/skeleton.